Wildcat Branch: Modern service

 The MBTA bought the B&M commuter rail assets, including the Wildcat Branch, on December 27, 1976.
 The Reading line was re-extended to Haverhill as the Haverhill/Reading Line on December 17, 1979.
 Most trains on the line use the Western Route via Reading; however, the line south of Reading is single-tracked in many locations due to the 1970s construction of the Haymarket North Extension of the MBTA Orange Line subway and has numerous grade crossings, so some express trips run via the Wildcat and the lower Lowell Line.
 Amtrak Downeaster service to Maine began on December 14, 2001; all Downeaster service uses the Wildcat except during service disruptions such as construction.

+Regular MBTA service via the Wildcat Branch ran until December 2020 and resumed in April 2021.
+From September 9 to November 5, 2023, all outer Haverhill Line service was routed over the Wildcat Branch during signal work on the inner part of the Haverhill Line.
+Beginning May 20, 2024, weekday midday inbound trains were again temporarily routed over the Wildcat Branch during construction work.
+As of 2025, two Haverhill Line trains operate over the Wildcat Branch each weekday: one inbound train in the morning and one outbound train in the evening.
+These trains run express between North Station and Ballardvale and do not stop at any Lowell Line stations.

-The line also carries some freight service by Pan Am Railways, primarily the train "DOBO" (Dover, New Hampshire, to Boston), which mainly hauls sand and gravel from the New Hampshire Northcoast railroad to the Boston Sand and Gravel facility in Somerville.
+The line also carries some freight service by CSX Transportation (formerly Pan Am Railways), primarily the train "DOBO" (Dover, New Hampshire, to Boston), which mainly hauls sand and gravel from the New Hampshire Northcoast railroad to the Boston Sand and Gravel facility in Somerville.